jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     }
 }
 ```
-The static `flush` function is responsible for sending the characters we wish to log to the console object, initalized as before.
+The static `flush` function is responsible for sending the characters we wish to log to the console object, initialized as before.

 ```C
 static int check_flush(struct writebuf *w)